dannyhaak/TagDataTranslation/README.md

 ## Example

-The following code is an example on how to use the library.
+The following code is an example on how to use the library, to go from a GTIN and serial to hexadecimal.

 ```
 TDTEngine engine = new TDTEngine ();